richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 ## Mixing ranged and melee

 * **Firing into melee**: on a normal shot, each skill dice that rolls a 1 hits the wrong target.
 If using a shotgun or firing more than 1 bullet, becomes a 1 or a 2.
 * **Using a ranged weapon in melee:** nothing larger than a pistol.
 Target number for test is the defender's Parry stat.
-If firing against anyone other than the person they're in melee with, they become Vulnerable.
+If you fire against anyone other than the person you're in melee with, you become Vulnerable.

 ## Slow attacks and evasion